Andalucía: The Best of Southern Spain

 The town square is Plaza Nueva.
 It honors King Ferdinand III, fondly remembered for freeing Sevilla from the Moors in the 13th century.
 From here, wander into Sevilla’s pedestrian-zone shopping center — which Spaniards prefer to the suburban mall.
 This is the place for traditional Spanish fashions.
 But I wouldn’t know my Manchego from my mantilla without a little local help.

-My friend and local guide, Concepción Delgado, has agreed to be my personal shopper.
+My friend and local tour guide, Concepción Delgado, has agreed to be my personal shopper.

-Rick: So there are all these traditional things to buy...isn't it just for tourists to buy?
+Rick: So there are all these traditional things to buy…isn’t it just for tourists that they sell these?

 Rick: So these traditions are healthy?

 Concepción: Completely.
 This one of my favorite shops.
 Buenos días.

 Concepción: Now let me show you the three most traditional accessories that women wear in Spain.
 Shawls, mantillas, and fans.
 Starting with the shawls that you can see here.
 A big display of beautiful colors and embroideries, which are very practical for us, too.
 We would use them as accessories, but they also have a function, which is warming you when you’re cold.